-Per Share Per Series A Preferred Share No Exercise of Over- allotment option Total Full Exercise of Over- allotment option Total Public Offering Price \$ \$ \$ \$ Underwriting discounts and commissions paid(1) Underwriter discounts and commissions paid (pre- existing relationship investors)(2) Proceeds to us, before expenses \$ \$ \$ \$
+Per Share Per Series A referred Share Per Series B Preferred Share of Over- allotment option Total of Over- allotment option Total Public Offering Price \$ 0.90 \$ 1,000 \$ 1,000 \$ 16,000,000 \$ 18,400,000 Underwriting discounts and commissions paid(1) - 70.00 - 318,5000 486,500 Underwriter discounts and commissions paid (pre-existing relationship investors)(2) 0.0315 35.00 35.00 400,750 400,750 Proceeds to us, before expenses \$ 0.869 \$ 895.00 \$ 965.00 \$ 15,280,750 \$ 17,512,750

-- (3) The Underwriter will receive a discount of 7% to the public offering price with respect to any Shares or Series A Preferred Shares purchased in this offering by investors, other than certain investors who have a pre-existing relationship with us. - (4) The Underwriter will receive a discount of 3.5% to the public offering price with respect to any Shares or Series A Preferred Shares purchased in this offering by certain investors who have a pre-existing relationship with us.
+- (3) The Underwriter will receive a discount of 7% to the public offering price with respect to any Series A Preferred Shares purchased in this offering by investors who do not have a pre-existing relationship with us.
+See "Underwriting" for a discussion of the compensation payable to the Underwriter.
+None of such investors purchased Shares or Series B Preferred Shares. - (4) The Underwriter will receive a discount of 3.5% to the public offering price with respect to any Shares, Series A Preferred Shares, and Series B Preferred Shares purchased in this offering by certain investors who have a pre-existing relationship with us.

-We will also reimburse the Underwriter for out-of-pocket expenses incurred in this offering not to exceed an aggregate of \$135,000, including the reasonable fees and expenses of legal counsel.
+We will also reimburse the Underwriter an aggregate of \$135,000 for expenses incurred in this offering, including the reasonable fees and expenses of legal counsel.

-We estimate that the total expenses of the offering payable by us, excluding underwriting discounts and commissions, will be approximately \$...
+We estimate that the total expenses of the offering payable by us, excluding underwriting discounts and commissions, will be approximately \$185,000.

-As additional compensation, we have agreed to issue the Underwriter or its designees, at the closing of this offering, shares of our common stock equal to 2% of the aggregate Shares sold in this offering other than Shares to certain investors who have a pre-existing relationship with us.
+As additional compensation, we have agreed to issue the Underwriter or its designees, at the closing of this offering and any exercise of the Underwriter's over-allotment option, as applicable, shares of our common stock equal to 2% of the aggregate Shares, shares of common stock issuable upon conversion of Series A Preferred Shares and Series B Preferred Shares sold in this offering, and any shares of issued upon exercise of the Underwriter's over-allotment option, other than Shares, Series A Preferred Shares, Series B Preferred Shares, and any shares of common issued upon exercise of the Underwriter's over-allotment option, sold to certain investors who have a pre-existing relationship with us.
 Except as provided in Financial Industry Regulatory Authority, Inc. ("FINRA") Rule 5110(g)(2), such shares have been deemed underwriting compensation by FINRA and shall not be sold, transferred, assigned, pledged, or hypothecated, or the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of such shares by any person for a period of 180 days immediately following the date of effectiveness or commencement of sales of this offering, pursuant to FINRA Rule 5110(g)(1).
-We have also granted the Underwriter the right to receive the compensation described above in connection with any future public or private offering or other capital raising transaction by us to investors (excluding certain pre-existing investors) that were "brought over the wall" by the Underwriter with our consent during the Underwriter's 60 day engagement period that commenced on May 2, 2018, as long as such offering or capital raising transaction is consummated within the five month period following the introduction to such investors subsequent to April 25, 2018.
+We have also granted the Underwriter the right to receive the compensation described above in connection with any future public or private offering or other capital raising transaction by us to investors (excluding certain pre-existing investors) that were "brought over the wall" by the Underwriter with our consent during the Underwriter's sixty (60)-day engagement period that commenced on May 2, 2018, as long as such offering or capital raising transaction is consummated within the five (5)-month period following the introduction to such investors subsequent to April 25, 2018.